RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 npm module that provides NLP/NLU for easy implementation of chat bots and voice apps.
 These can run anywhere Node.js is running - backend, browser, mobile apps, etc. High performance run time only requires 2 lines of code to use it.
-Has a rich set of built in intents and extesivble slots (equivalent to Alexa's), custom slots, slot flags, parametrized flags, transformation functions, SoundEx matching, wild card matching, option lists, text equivalents set, unlimited sets of recognizers to build large segmented apps, performance optimization, large app modularization, etc.
+Has a rich set of built in intents and extensible slots (equivalent to Alexa's), custom slots, slot flags, parametrized flags, transformation functions, SoundEx matching, wild card matching, option lists, text equivalents set, unlimited sets of recognizers to build large segmented apps, performance optimization, large app modularization, etc.